prof. dr. P.C.A. (Patrick) van der Wel

 Solid-state NMR spectroscopy

-Structure-function studies via ssNMR: A central goal in our ssNMR studies is not to determine structure for its own sake, but rather to use our methods to disentangle how structure (and dynamics!) dictate and enable functional properties of biological as well as human-made assemblies.
+Structure-function studies via ssNMR: A central goal in our ssNMR studies is to disentangle how (chemical) structure (and dynamics!) dictate and enable functional properties of biological as well as human-made assemblies.
 The ability of ssNMR to probe dynamics (in the form of relaxation measurements as well as order parameters) is often of particular importance, given that functional processes often require particular types of dynamics.

-One recurring theme in our work relates to the ability of many polypeptides (proteins) to form filamentous structures based on long intermolecular β-sheets.
-This principle gained notoriety in context of Alzheimer's disease, but (remarkably) similarly underpins many other neurodegenerative diseases.
-Since 2010, we have been using ssNMR (and other methods) to illuminate the misfolding and aggregation behaviour of expanded polyglutamine proteins involved in Huntington's disease (HD) and related disorders.
-Our combination of tailored structural and dynamic measurements to contribute various new mechanistic and structural findings to the field of HD research.
-We are continuing work in this area, by increasingly integrating our detailed structural measurements with correlated functional and mechanistic assays probing the very processes involved in disease causation in HD and beyond.
+One recurring theme in our work relates to the ability of some proteins to form filamentous structures based on long intermolecular β-sheets.
+This principle gained notoriety in context of Alzheimer's disease, but similarly underpins many other neurodegenerative diseases.
+Since 2010, we have been using ssNMR (and other biochemical methods) to illuminate the misfolding and aggregation behaviour of expanded polyglutamine proteins involved in Huntington's disease (HD) and related disorders.
+We combine structural and dynamic measurements with mechanistic studies, with a growing focus also on understanding modes-of-action for potential inhibitor or drug molecules.

 The properties of amyloid-like filamentous materials are increasingly recognized for their potential in the design of self-assembling human-made materials with a wide range of functional properties.
-In these design processes, the mechanistic principles of amyloidogenesis are both leveraged and can also become better understood.
-In particular, so-called primary and secondary nucleation events appear to play critical roles in the templated self-assembly, both in biology and in the design of amyloid-based materials.
-Solid-state NMR studies and mechanistic/kinetics assays are used to dissect the structure-function relationship and how these find their origins in the self-assembly pathway itself.
+In these design processes, the mechanistic principles of peptide self-assembly are leveraged, borrowing from unique properties seen in biological materials (such as amyloid fibrils or silk, which have remarkable materials properties).
+Solid-state NMR studies and mechanistic/kinetics assays are used to dissect the structure-function relationship and how these find their origins in the self-assembly pathway.

 Protein-lipid interactions & membrane structure.